 - An individual can buy enough bags for a year at the same price point at which it costs 3 cups of “premium coffee.”

 Bags are just one more aspect of replacement parts to think about and keep track of.
 Some people don’t like that and are willing to make the tradeoff.

 Dyson V10 Absolute

-The V10 Absolute is Dyson’s latest version of their popular cordless stick vacuums.
+The V10 Absolute is a popular cordless stick vacuum.
 It’s our favorite product by Dyson and offers incredible performance for a vacuum its size.